kanzitelli/rn-navio/README.md

 Navio is a navigation library for React Native built on top of [React Navigation](https://github.com/react-navigation/react-navigation).
 The main goal is to improve DX by building the app layout in one place and using the power of TypeScript to provide autocompletion and other features.

 Navio lets you easily create different kinds of apps: bottom tabs-based, simple single-screen, and apps with drawer layouts.
-It takes care of all boilerplate code configuration for Navigators, Screens, Stacks, Tabs, and Drawers under the hood, so you can focus on developing your app functionality.
-One of the strong parts of Navio is it helps to separate business logic and UI part of the app with ease.
+It takes care of all boilerplate code configuration for Navigators, Screens, Stacks, Tabs, and Drawers under the hood, so you can focus on developing your app's business logic.

 > If `Navio` helped you in a way, support it with ⭐️